neudesic/engineering-playbook/docs/design/design-reviews/recipes/engagement-process.md

 ## Introduction

 Design reviews should not feel like a burden.
-Design reviews can be easily incorporated into the dev crew process with minimal overhead.
+Design reviews can be easily incorporated into the development team process with minimal overhead.

 - Only create design reviews when needed.
 Not every story or task requires a complete design review.
 - Leverage this guidance to make changes that best fit in with the team.
 Every team works differently.
 - Leverage Microsoft subject-matter experts (SME) as needed during design reviews.
 Not every story needs SME or leadership sign-off.
-Most design reviews can be fully executed within a dev crew.
+Most design reviews can be fully executed within a development team.
 - [Use diagrams](./preferred-diagram-tooling.md) to visualize concepts and architecture.

 The following guidelines outline how Microsoft and the customer together can incorporate design reviews into their day-to-day agile processes.